 (9) If a kingship or queenship council has been established for a kingship or queenship referred to in subsection (8)(a) and the recognition of such kingship or queenship lapses in terms of subsection (8)(c), the kingship or queenship council shall be deemed to be a principal traditional council.

-(10) (a) The Commission established by section 22 of the Framework Act (hereinafter referred to as the “old Commission”) is deemed to have been established by section 51 of this Act (hereinafter referred to as the "new Commission").

-(b) All disputes and claims that were before the old Commission are deemed to have been lodged with the new Commission.

-(c) The term of office of the new Commission shall be the unexpired portion of the term of office of the old Commission, including any extended term of office as contemplated in section 25(4)(b) of the Framework Act.

-(11) All claims and disputes that have not been disposed of on 1 August 2010, shall be deemed to comply with the provisions of section 21(1) and (2) of the Framework Act, notwithstanding the repeal of that Act by this Act, and such claims and disputes must be dealt with in accordance with the provisions of sections 56, 57 and 58 of this Act.

 (10) (a) The CTLDC established by section 22 of the Framework Act shall, notwithstanding the repeal of that Act by this Act, continue to function in accordance with the provisions of sections 21 to 26A of the Framework Act until the expiry of its term of office, subject to section 25(4)(b) of the Framework Act.